ComradDoge/DogeEU4/README.md

 [h1] 07/04/2022 [/h1]

-- Insult CB AE effect decreased by 50% and prestige increased by 100% to 300% [/quote]
+- Insult CB AE effect decreased by 50% and prestige increased by 100% to 300%
+- China CB nerfed, no longer has the cores mechanic
+- Byzantium no longer gets free point events
+[/quote]

 [img]https://i.imgur.com/F14PpEA.png[/img]